Miglet15/covas-apollo-project/README.md

 - stores everything in SQLite — memories, entities, active ED missions
 - serves those memories back on request so the main server can inject them into context

-the main server's `covas_memory_client.py` handles all communication with this service automatically. you mostly just need this running and reachable.
+the main server's `covas_memory_client.py` handles all communication with this service automatically. you mostly just need this running and reachable. it will quietly do its job in the background and ask for nothing in return, which is a quality i respect.

 ---